tabcontrib.Rd

 dimension to describe (default is 1st dimension)

-if FALSE, displays all the categories; if TRUE (default), displays only categories with contributions higher than average
+if FALSE, displays all the categories; if TRUE (default), displays only categories which contribute the most (see limit argument below)

 integer.
 The number of decimals for the results (default is 2)